alvin-98/MLiS-Placement-Thesis/README.md

 - `synthdoc`: for generation of synthetic documents
 - `red_team`: for automated LLM red-teaming
 - `infer_opt`: for inference optimisation
-- `struc_extract`: for structured extraction of information from documents
+- `extractor`: for structured extraction of information from documents
+- `structs`: useful data structures written in pydantic
 - [...]

 ## Setup